This short article is part rant and part catharsis.

 And I apply a lot of that knowledge to my work in advocating for victims.
 I do have a good sense of what goes into the making of a sex criminal.
 I also know how the sociopathic, narcissistic, and borderline personalities work as they groom and control their victims.
 I know this because they have disclosed their messages in our private sessions.

-This perspective gives me the tools I need to help the victims not be victims any more.
+This perspective gives me the tools I need to help the victims stay safe from other offenders.
 It helps me to work with organizations and institutions to figure out how to guard against predators among them.

 At the same time—and this will shock and anger some of you—I also have compassion for the sex offenders.
 I don’t excuse them.
 I don’t defend them.
 I don’t sin-level or rationalize their behavior.
-But they are human beings for god’s sake.
-I am going to be the one who shows them a shred of decency in our society.
+But they are human beings.
+I may be the only person who shows them a shred of decency in our society.
 They are one of the only groups that no one—NO ONE—will show any compassion for, for the rest of their lives.

 Some of you are saying: “No one should show them any decency.
 They have done the worst thing you can do to another human.”
 I don’t disagree.
 I have worked with more victims of child sex abuse than maybe anyone reading this.
 I know the damage that offenders do to others.
 I don’t want to see them hurt anyone else, which is why I work with them.
 Most therapists refuse to work with offenders.